 What Causes Swimming Pool Algae?

-Algae spores constantly enter the pool, brought in by wind, rain or even contaminated swimsuits or pool cleaning tools.
+Algae spores enter your pool all the time.
+Wind, rain, or even contaminated swimsuits and pool cleaning tools can carry spores.
 When conditions are right, an algae bloom can occur in a matter of hours.

-These conditions include out of balance water, warm temperatures, sunlight and presence of nitrates, phosphates and/or carbon dioxide.
-A lack of good circulation, filtration and sanitation is usually a contributing or the primary cause of pool algae.
+These conditions include out-of-balance water, warm temperatures, and sunlight.
+The presence of nitrates, phosphates, and carbon dioxide can spur their growth.
+A lack of adequate circulation, filtration, and sanitation is usually a contributing or even primary cause of pool algae.

 Algae are a living aquatic creature that multiplies rapidly on warm, sunny days.
-Containing chlorophyll, algae utilizes photosynthesis to grow.
-That is, they take in carbon dioxide and expend oxygen as a byproduct.
-Algae can grow in the shade or sun, but most pool algae strains need some light to grow.
+Like plants, algae contain chlorophyll and utilize photosynthesis to grow.
+That is, they take in carbon dioxide and give off oxygen as a byproduct.
+Algae can grow in the shade or sun, but most pool algae strains need light to bloom.

-In pools with high bather count, or pools with high levels of debris or dissolved solids, algae has a smorgasbord of nutritious food.
-Even the dead cellular remains of previous algae blooms provide sustenance to future generations of pool algae.
+High bather counts, levels of debris, and dissolved solids provide algae a smorgasbord of nutritious food.
+Even the dead cellular remains of previous algae blooms can feed future generations of pool algae.

-Algae are always present in swimming pools, even clean and blue pools, at a microscopic size.
-It waits patiently for the opportunity to bloom – when the chlorine level dips and the pH rises or the pump or filter is not operating effectively.
+Algae are always present in swimming pools, even clean blue pools, but usually only in tiny amounts.
+Algae wait patiently for the opportunity to bloom.
+And when the chlorine level dips and the pH rises, or the pump or filter is not operating effectively, they explode.

-The first noticeable problem is that no one seems to want to go swimming.
-The second problem is that it requires effort and money to rid the water completely of algae.
+The primary problem with algae is that no one wants to swim with them.
+The second problem is that it requires effort and money to remove them.

 Third, once you experience a large algae bloom, it becomes easier for future algae blooms to occur.
-It is, therefore, best to use preventative pool algae chemicals and techniques to constantly control algae and prevent a bloom from occurring.
+Therefore, it is best to prevent pool algae chemicals and techniques that control it before it can bloom.

-Algae can cloud and color the water, making rescue attempts difficult and reducing depth perception of a diver.
+Algae can also be dangerous.
+They can cloud and color pool water, making rescue attempts difficult and reducing visibility for divers.
 Algae is not harmful to swimmers per se, but pools with algae may also be a safe harbor for pathogens like E-coli bacteria.

-In addition to clogging up sanitation pathways in the water, algae also clogs up the pores in a pool filter, decreasing filter effectiveness and requiring more backwashing or filter media replacement.
+In addition to clogging up sanitation pathways in the water, algae also clog up the pores in a pool filter, decreasing filter effectiveness and requiring more backwashing or filter media replacement.

-It can hide deep in the crevices of a filter or in rough spots on pool plaster and tile, or behind the pool light and under the ladder treads.
-Some strains of pool algae will send roots into the plaster and slowly degrade and stain pool surfaces.
-Algae can even grow under vinyl pool liners, on the walls or floor beneath the liner.
+It can hide deep in a filter’s crevices or in rough spots on pool plaster and tile, or behind the pool light and under the ladder treads.
+Some strains of pool algae send roots into the plaster and slowly degrade and stain pool surfaces.
+Algae can even grow under vinyl pool liners, on the walls, or floor beneath the liner.

 What types of Algae are there?

 There are over 21,000 known varieties of algae!
-In the pool business we avoid all of the complication by classifying algae by the color they exhibit.
+In the pool business, we avoid all of the complications by classifying algae by the color they exhibit.

-The most common variety, green algae will usually rear its ugly head immediately following a hazy condition in the water from insufficient filtration and/or sanitation.
+The most common variety, green algae, usually rear their ugly head immediately following insufficient filtration or sanitation.

-It is frequently found free-floating in the water, although it also will cling to the walls.
-It reduces water clarity and is thereby distinguished from severe copper precipitation, which will impart a clear, green color to the water.
+It is frequently found free-floating in the water, although it also clings to the walls.
+It reduces water clarity, which can help distinguish it from severe copper precipitation, which imparts a clear green color to the water.

-A wall clinging variety, also called mustard algae, is usually found on the shady side of the pool.
-It is sheet forming and can be difficult to eradicate completely.
+A wall-clinging variety, also called mustard algae, is usually found on the pool’s shady side.
+It is sheet-forming and can be challenging to eradicate.

-Perhaps the most aggravating strain of algae, it can be extremely difficult to eradicate completely.
-This is not entirely accurate, but the difficulty in removing it fully is due to the strong roots and protective layers over top of the black algae plant.
+Perhaps the most aggravating strain of algae, it can be extremely difficult to eradicate.
+The difficulty in removing it is due to the strong roots and protective layers over top of the black algae plant.

 The heads also contain protective layers to keep cell destroying algae treatment chemicals from entering the organism.
-Like yellow algae, black algae can bloom even in the presence of normal sanitizing levels and proper filtration.
+Like yellow algae, black algae can bloom even in normal sanitizing levels and proper filtration.